 6. Second Floor Entrances

 Cat burglars will often case your property before they break in, often during daylight hours.
-Then under the cover of night they strike!
-There’s not much you can do deter a cat burglar however you can catch one in the act with Cammy Home Alarm and tap to call the police immediately!
+Then under the cover of night, they strike!

 Basements make for good access because a burglar knows the basement is likely to be unoccupied.
 It’s also dangerous because basements are often full of tools and equipment that a burglar can use against you.
 Given that basements are dark we recommend using a night vision camera.
 That way if you do hear a noise, you can immediately check your phone to investigate without going down there.